2014 Summer Institute in Law and Economics: Law and Markets

 Cost and Lodging

-Tuition and fees for the Summer School total $2,500, which includes the cost of lodging, two meals (breakfast and lunch) per day, all organized social activities, and food during class breaks.
+Tuition and fees for the Summer Institute total $2,500, which includes the cost of lodging, two meals (breakfast and lunch) per day, all organized social activities, and food during class breaks.
 Participants will be housed at the University of Chicago campus in Hyde Park, Chicago.
 Participants must arrange for their own travel to and from Chicago.

 Applying for the Program